 Figure 4 shows the mastership behavior of GNF and BSYS with Routing Engine redundancy.

 The BSYS Routing Engine mastership arbitration behavior is identical to that of Routing Engines on MX Series routers.

 The GNF VM mastership arbitration behavior is similar to that of MX Series Routing Engines.
 Each GNF runs as a master-backup pair of VMs.
-A GNF VM that runs on server0 is equivalent to Routing Engine slot 0 of an MX Series router, and the GNF VM that runs on server1 is equivalent to Routing Engine slot 1 of an MX Series router.
+A GNF VM that runs on server0 (or re0 for in-chassis) is equivalent to Routing Engine slot 0 of an MX Series router, and the GNF VM that runs on server1 (or re1 for in-chassis) is equivalent to Routing Engine slot 1 of an MX Series router.

 The GNF mastership is independent of the BSYS mastership and that of other GNFs.
 The GNF mastership arbitration is done through Junos OS.
 Under connectivity failure conditions, GNF mastership is handled conservatively.